maximinus/Minerva/README.md

 # Minerva
-Lisp IDE written with GTK4 and Lisp
+Lisp IDE written with GTK3 and Lisp

+Prototype version in Python + PyGTK3